ozanoguz/fgt-sdn-connector-eks-egress/README.md

 ## Section 3: Preparing EKS Cluster & Deploy Simple Application

+In this section, we will prepare AWS Cloudshell for our usage and deploy a simple NGINX application for tests.
+Last step will be disabling NAT feature on AWS CNI.

+### Step 3.1: Prepare AWS Cloudshell

 Let's prepare AWS Cloudshell to access EKS cluster by installing kubectl tool and required authentication.

 ```